Language-Guided Transformer Tokenizer for Human Motion Generation

 Notably, existing tokenizers~\cite{guo2022tm2t, zhang2023generating, guo2024momask, liu2025mosa} predominantly adopt convolutional tokenizer-detokenizer architectures, whose local receptive fields struggle to support global language guidance.
 To address this, we propose a Transformer-based Tokenizer that leverages flexible attention mechanisms to enable effective alignment between language and motion, while enhancing the global contextual awareness of token representations.
 Specifically, we predefine a learnable sequence of latent tokens that are concatenated with both motion and language representations.
 Following feature encoding by the transformer-based tokenizer, these latent tokens form semantically informed representations.
 After vector quantization, a transformer-based detokenizer reconstructs the input motion from the masked token sequences.

-Furthermore, we design a language-drop scheme, in which language conditions are randomly removed during training.
-This simple yet effective strategy enables the detokenizer to support language-free guidance decoding during motion generation.
+Furthermore, we observe that naively incorporating language conditions risks shortcut learning~\cite{geirhos2020shortcut}, where the tokenizer-detokenizer tends to over-rely on well-trained text embeddings for encoding and reconstruction, undermining the tokens' ability to capture fine-grained motion details.
+To mitigate this, we propose a language-drop scheme that randomly removes language conditions during training, compelling the model to develop robust token representations independent of linguistic input.
+Beyond preventing shortcut learning, this scheme further enables language-free guidance decoding during generation.
+Specifically, drawing on insights from Classifier-Free Guidance~\cite{ho2022classifier} for generative models operating in the logit or noise space, our approach extends this principle directly to the \textit{motion space}, providing a complementary guidance mechanism.
 Fig.~\ref{fig:teaser2} shows our LG-Tok outperforming representative baselines.
+We evaluate LG-Tok on three generation benchmarks: HumanML3D~\cite{guo2022generating}, KIT-ML~\cite{plappert2016kit}, and Motion-X.

-Quantitatively, on HumanML3D~\cite{guo2022generating} and Motion-X benchmarks, LG-Tok achieves Top-1 scores of \textbf{0.542} and \textbf{0.582}, outperforming state-of-the-art methods (MARDM~\cite{meng2025rethinking}: 0.500 and 0.528), and with FID scores of \textbf{0.057} and \textbf{0.088} respectively, versus 0.114 and 0.147.
-LG-Tok-mini utilizes only half the tokens while maintaining competitive performance (Top-1: 0.521/0.588, FID: 0.085/0.071), validating the efficiency of our semantic representations.
-In summary, our contributions are as follows: \begin{itemize} \item We propose Language-Guided Tokenization (LG-Tok), which achieves alignment between natural language and motion during the motion tokenization phase. \item We introduce a Transformer-based Tokenizer that leverages attention mechanisms to enable effective language-motion alignment and enhance global contextual awareness of token representations. \item We design a language-drop scheme that enables the detokenizer to support language-free guidance decoding during motion generation. \end{itemize}
+Across all datasets, LG-Tok consistently surpasses state-of-the-art methods, \eg, achieving a Top-1 R-Precision of \textbf{0.542} and FID of \textbf{0.057} on HumanML3D, outperforming MARDM~\cite{meng2025rethinking} (0.500 and 0.114).
+Meanwhile, LG-Tok-mini, using only half the tokens while maintaining competitive performance (Top-1: 0.521, FID: 0.085 on HumanML3D), validates the efficiency of our semantic representations.
+In summary, our contributions are as follows: \begin{itemize} \item We propose Language-Guided Tokenization (LG-Tok), which achieves alignment between natural language and motion during the motion tokenization phase.

+\item We introduce a Transformer-based Tokenizer that leverages attention mechanisms to enable effective language-motion alignment and enhance global contextual awareness of token representations.

+\item We propose a language-drop scheme that prevents shortcut learning and further enables language-free guidance decoding in the motion space during generation. \end{itemize}